otoolep/questdb.io/website/blog/2020-05-01-faster-more-accurate-sums.md

 #### Storage engine
 - **QuestDB**: on disk
 - **kdb+**: in memory as an array
-- **clickhouse**: in memory using the `memory()` engine
+- **Clickhouse**: in memory using the `memory()` engine

 > We used the fastest method available for all databases.
-However it is worth noting that both kdb and clickhouse were
+However, it is worth noting that both kdb and Clickhouse were
 >in-memory while QuestDB was storing the data on disk.

 #### Commands